Comcast: Criticism and controversies

 In 2004 and 2007, the American Customer Satisfaction Index (ACSI) survey found that Comcast had the worst customer satisfaction rating of any company or government agency in the country, including the Internal Revenue Service.
 The ACSI indicates that almost half of all cable customers (regardless of company) have registered complaints, and that cable is the only industry to score below 60 in the ACSI.
 Comcast's Customer Service Rating by the ACSI surveys indicate that the company's customer service has not improved since the surveys began in 2001.
 Analysis of the surveys states that "Comcast is one of the lowest scoring companies in ACSI.
 As its customer satisfaction eroded by 7% over the past year, revenue increased by 12%."
 The ACSI analysis also addresses this contradiction, stating that "Such pricing power usually comes with some level of monopoly protection and most cable companies have little competition at the local level.
 This also means that a cable company can do well financially even though its customers are not particularly satisfied."

 In April 2014, Comcast was awarded the 2014 "Worst Company in America" award; an annual contest by the consumer affairs blog The Consumerist that runs a series of reader polls to determine the least popular company in America.
 This was the second time Comcast had been awarded this title, the first being in 2010.

 Comcast spends millions of dollars annually on lobbying.
 Comcast employs the spouses, sons and daughters of mayors, councilmen, commissioners, and other officials to assure its continued preferred market allocations.

 Comcast was given an "F" for its corporate governance practices in 2010, by Corporate Library, an independent shareholder-research organization.
-According to Corporate Library, Comcast's board of directors ability to oversee and control management was severely compromised (at least in 2010) by the fact that several of the directors either worked for the company or had business ties to it (making them susceptible to management pressure), and a third of the directors were over 70 years of age.
-According to The Wall Street Journal nearly two thirds of the flights of Comcast's $40 million corporate jet purchased for business travel related to the NBCU acquisition, were to CEO Brian Roberts' private homes or to resorts.
+According to Corporate Library, Comcast's board of directors' ability to oversee and control management was severely compromised (at least in 2010) by the fact that several of the directors either worked for the company or had business ties to it (making them susceptible to management pressure), and a third of the directors were over 70 years of age.
+According to The Wall Street Journal, nearly two-thirds of the flights of Comcast's $40 million corporate jet purchased for business travel related to the NBCU acquisition were to CEO Brian Roberts' private homes or to resorts.

 On August 1, 2016, Washington State Attorney General Bob Ferguson filed a lawsuit against Comcast Corporation in King County Superior Court, alleging the company's own documents reveal a pattern of illegally deceiving their customers to pad their bottom line by tens of millions of dollars.
 The FCC issued a $2.3 million fine to Comcast after finding that the company was charging customers for unordered services and equipment.
-More than a thousand customers issued complaints about these unprecedented charges to their bill.
+More than a thousand customers issued complaints about these unprecedented charges on their bills.
 In addition, numerous customers reported inappropriate name-calling and interrogation by customer service representatives.
-Comcast's executive vice president, David Cohen, admitted the company needed to improve their customer service.
+Comcast's executive vice president, David Cohen, admitted the company needed to improve its customer service.